Remote Desktop “An internal error has occurred” problem

 Solution 1.
 Change RDP settings

-When you encounter Remote Desktop “An internal error has occurred” on Windows 10 and Server problem, we should first eliminate the problem RDP settings.
+When you encounter “An internal error has occurred” Remote Desktop on Windows 10, we should first check the RDP settings.

 Step 1.
 Press Win + R to open the run dialog box, and type in “mstsc” to open the Remote Desktop Connection.